 Each kind of arthritis also has its own unique set of symptoms.
 RA is a systemic disease, which means it can affect your entire body — lungs, heart, eyes — and not just your joints.
 Early signs of RA can include:

-People in advanced stages of RA may notice hard lumps underneath the skin near joints.
+People with advanced stages of RA may notice hard lumps underneath the skin near joints.
 The lumps, called rheumatoid nodules, can be tender.

-People with OA are unlikely to experience overall symptoms.
+People with OA are unlikely to experience systemic symptoms.
 The degenerative nature of OA is limited solely to the joints.